 There are now over 1700 certified products produced in 14 parks.
 A wide range of activities allows visitors to experiment their production as well as the cultural landscapes shaped by the latter.

-Families, singles and school classes will all find captivating things to do in the Swiss parks: excursions in alpine landscapes, walks though gentle hills, treks over rugged rocky formations or e-bike tours through blossoming orchards.
+Families, individuals or school classes, groups or companies will all find captivating things to do in the Swiss parks: excursions in alpine landscapes, nice walks though pleasant hills, hikes over rugged rocky formations or e-bike tours through blossoming orchards.

 Parks make sure that the whole production chain and the resulting added value stays in the park.
 The local community produces and also consumes their products.